 Moving house in London is more complicated than moving anywhere else in the UK.
 Parking suspensions, ULEZ charges, congestion zones, tight Victorian staircases, CPZ restrictions — there's a lot to think about beyond just packing boxes.
-This checklist is built from ten years of moving hundreds of London households.
+These moving tips and this checklist are built from ten years of moving hundreds of London households.
+Use it as your moving guide for every stage — not just the week before.
 Follow it week by week and nothing gets missed.

 8 Weeks Before Moving Day